PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 16:10:34
+Last updated: 2024-04-02 16:11:38
-Random Quote: There is no retirement for an artist, it's your way of living so there is no end to it. - Henry Moore
+Random Quote: All truths are easy to understand once they are discovered; the point is to discover them. - Galileo Galilei